asheroto/IsPortActive/.github/README.md

 ## Parameters

+Only one of the following parameters can be used at a time.

 | Parameter | Required | Description |
 | --- | --- | --- |
 | `-Port` | No | Specifies the port number to check for active connections. |